604adrian/Deluxe-Pong/README.md

 ![A GIF of the ending animation for two player games](./README-extras/game_over-p1.GIF)

 Matters are different for single player games, since the AI is unbeatable.
 This means that there is no use in announcing who won; it would simply be demoralizing.
-So single player games have this alternative end-game animation, instead:
+So single player games have this alternative end-game animation instead:

 ![A GIF of the ending animation for single player games](./README-extras/game_over-p2.GIF)